Full-time study details

-To earn a MBA x Cybersecurity Concentration in the the Full-Time MBA, Full-Time MS in Finance/MBA, JD/MBA, or LLM/MBA, you will earn twelve credits from the curriculum listed below.
+To earn an MBA x Cybersecurity Concentration in the Full-Time MBA, Full-Time MS in Finance/MBA (Finance track), JD/MBA, or LLM/MBA, you will earn twelve credits from the curriculum listed below.

 Bridge courses taught by Khoury College faculty